olaf-ys/NLP---News-Topic-Identification/README.md

 # NLP - News Topic Identification
 -- Yuanshan Zhang, Mengxin Zhao, Yahui Wen, Yiming Wang, Jiayun Liu
+Note: Due to limited time, we should have calculated and used cross-validation scores to compare the models rather using text scores.

 ## What I did
 **1. NLP**\